 Emotional procrastination can start with a whisper of negative emotion.
 Once aware of an emotional trigger for procrastination, you can use this information to tune into a conflict between procrastination and productive actions.
-You can will yourself to act.
+You can will yourself to act. effectively.
 The following describes how.

 The Horse and the Rider